minetest/minetest.github.io/app-privacy-policy.md

 ## Online play

-Minetest allows you to play online on multiplayer game servers.
-Please note that game servers are third-party, Minetest acts like a web browser connecting to a website.
+Luanti allows you to play online on multiplayer game servers.
+Please note that game servers are third-party, Luanti acts like a web browser connecting to a website.
 Therefore, please refer to the game server's privacy policy.